wavesoft/eilos/README.md

 # 🏋️‍♂️ εἵλως (eilos)

-> The versatile, opinionated build toolset for javascript applications, with pluggable opinions
+> The hard working, opinionated build toolset for javascript applications, with pluggable opinions

+`eilos` makes it easy to use and maintain the lifecycle operations of your node project while keeping the amount of dependencies and configuration you need to a minimum.

+It is heavily inspired by [aegir](https://github.com/ipfs/aegir), but is focused more on the versatility of the "opinitions" rather than forcing a specific paradigm to the user.

 ## Usage

+Right after you have configured your node module, do the following:

 1. Add `eilos` to your dependencies: